MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 ## Write a Q# operation

 ### Q# operation code
-Let's see how we can implement the concepts showed above to create a quantum random number generator in Q#:

 1. Replace the contents of the Operation.qs file with the following code: